Rose Frank (artist): Personal life and career

 She continued to practice her weaving for more than 40 years, during which time she created hundreds of projects.
 Frank reported spending six hours a day on her projects, as a single stitch on a cornhusk bag could take one hour to produce, and would proudly claim that she never repeated her designs.
 She followed by stating that on average, it took four weeks to produce one bag if she worked approximately six to seven hours each day.

 Frank mainly focused on traditional, geometric Nez Percé patterns such as diamonds, but would also produce floral patterns as requested by a customer.
 She later taught others the art of cornhusk weaving to ensure that the traditional techniques were passed down to the next generation.
 Frank stated that she praised every piece of work her students created, as this would encourage them to apply consistent effort and potentially lead to improve their work.

-There is no public record of Frank's exact date of death and ABC-CLIO has noted that one record noting her death was an article written for Native Peoples Magazine in November 2005, which referred to her as the "late Rose Frank".
+She changed her surname to Frank in the 1970s.
+She died in 1999.